| Title: | Structures for Preference Data |

 Orders with Ties - Incomplete List

-The numerically coded orderings and their frequencies are read into a
+The numerically coded orderings and their frequencies are read into a tibble, storing all original metadata in a "preflib" attribute.

-A PrefLib file may be corrupt, in the sense that the ordered alternatives do
+A PrefLib file may be corrupt, in the sense that the ordered alternatives do not match their names.
+In this case, the file will still be read, but with a warning.

 The Netflix and cities datasets used in the examples are from Caragiannis et al (2017) and Bennet and Lanning (2007) respectively.
 These data sets require a citation for re-use.